RasmusRPaulsen/DTUImageAnalysis/exercises/ex8-CatsCatsCats/readme.md

 - Place a jpg version of your cat photo in the folder where you had your missing cat photo.
 Call it for example **mycat.jpg**
 - Create a landmark file called something like **mycat.jpg.cat**.
 It is a text file.
 - In the landmark file you should create three landmarks: `3 189 98 235 101 213 142` .
 Here the first `3` just say there are three landmarks.
 The following 6 numbers are the (x, y) positions of the right eye, the left eye and the nose.
-You should manually add these numbers.
+You should manually update these numbers.
 - Use the `preprocess_one_cat` function to preprocess the photo
 - Now you can do the above routine to match your own cat.